Paint The Town™ FAQs

 Will I get to choose what color my house is painted?

-If your home is selected for evaluation, our Paint Evaluator will visit with you and show you our color palette.
-Based on his experience and your home’s current color, he will recommend certain paint.
-(Please note that we only require volunteers to apply one coat of paint, so our Evaluator doesn’t often recommend broad color changes.)
+If your home is selected for evaluation, our Paint Evaluator will visit with you and show you our color options.
+Based on his/her experience and your home’s current color, he/she will recommend certain paint.
+(Please note that we only require volunteers to apply one coat of paint, so our Evaluator doesn’t often recommend drastic color changes.)
 We will obtain your approval before proceeding.

 I live outside of Boise.
 Do I qualify for Paint The Town™?